Estuary

 • CDC: Estuary Flow uses the most reliable and real-time CDC technology to help you achieve faster captures.
 Its end-to-end latency is less than 100 milliseconds.
 You can stream transactional logs and incremental backfill with ease.

 • Automated Schema Management: Estuary Flow handles all your upstream schema changes and takes care of them downstream.
-You don’t have to worry about modifying columns, adding new ones or even dropping them.
+You don’t have to worry about modifying columns, adding new ones, or dropping them.

 • Transformation: You can leverage ETL or ELT integration to move your data from source to destination.
 While you can use streaming SQL and Typescript to apply transformations for ETL pipelines, dbt is supported for ELT pipelines.

-To create an Oracle to Snowflake data pipeline using Estuary Flow, you can follow the steps below.
+To create an Oracle to Snowflake data pipeline using Estuary Flow, follow the steps below.

 Pre-requisites